 Roger’s National Service was in Korea and Japan.
 He then had a long career as a rubber planter in Malaya, working on Estates with British owners and became the senior ex-patriate manager at his company.
 The Malasianisation policy, among other things let him to retire to the UK.

-I was born on 17th January 1933 in Dover, Kent.
+I was born in 1933 in Dover, Kent.
 My father was a paper technologist with Wiggins, Teape, and my mother was the elder of twins, her father being a bank manager in Staines.

 In 1940 my father’s firm decided to close the paper mill that he was working in, because of the War.
 The factory was mothballed and my father was given the opportunity of going either to the West Country or up to Aberdeen where there was a mill.
 Having been in Aberdeen during his younger years he decided that Aberdeen would be the best place, and also it was slightly further away from Herr Hitler.

 From 1940 to 1947 I was educated at Aberdeen Grammar School.
 It had always been my father’s wish that, if he was able to, I would go on to a Public School.
 I was very fortunate in this happening, and in the Summer Term of 1947 I was able to go to Gordonstoun and I was there until the Autumn Term of 1951.
 Gordonstoun was founded by Kurt Hahn in 1934.
 He had to be smuggled out of Germany because of his very strong anti-Nazi attitude.
 Many of Hahn’s ideas for his pupils involved them being able to, apart from their normal academic work, do various projects which helped not only them but also helped the local population.
 To give you an example, one of the autumns while I was at Gordonstoun we all had to go potato picking for a week, a rather back-breaking job, but it did help one of the local farmers.